sbnguah/MedStatsBook/_book/Diagnostic-Tests.md

 ```

 ## Specificity of a test
-The specificity of a test is defined as proportion of individuals without the
+The specificity of a test is defined as the proportion of individuals without the
 disease who are correctly identified by the test used.
-It ranges form 0, a
+It ranges from 0, a
 completely useless test to 1, a perfect test.
 Mathematically this is defined as
 $$Specificity = \frac{tn}{tn + fp}$$